ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ## 2.7 Track Status of UIN Update [**[↑]**](#table-of-content)

 This feature will allow an individual to track status of his/her UIN update.
 The user just needs to provide the RID  as input.
-The system will first validate the user's provided RID, trigger an OTP and perform OTP authentication on user's registered mobile number/email ID.
+The system will first validate the user's provided RID, trigger an OTP, and perform OTP authentication on user's registered mobile number/email ID.
 On successful authentication, the system will send UIN Update status to the user's registered mobile number and email ID.
 The system will also send a success notification message to user’s mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 ## 2.8 View History of Authentication Requests (for Prescribed Days/number of requests) [**[↑]**](#table-of-content)
 This feature will allow an individual to view the authentication request history his/her UIN.
 The user just needs to provide the UIN/VID as input.
-The system will first validate the user's provided UIN/VID, trigger an OTP and perform OTP authentication on user's registered mobile number/email ID.
+The system will first validate the user's provided UIN/VID, trigger an OTP, and perform OTP authentication on user's registered mobile number/email ID.
 On successful authentication, the system will send the status of View Authentication History to the user's registered mobile number and email ID.
 The system will also send a success notification message to user’s mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 The system will fetch the record for past 6 months from the current date or maximum 50 transactions (configurable).